 The main star is once again Alexander’s voice.
 The approach is intimate and gentle, allowing you to perceive his singing as an intimate performance, a show put on exclusively with just one, very special listener in mind: you.

 Deep and smoky, Alexander’s voice adds the right nuance to the piece, making it distinctive.

 Continuing our journey through the variegated creativity that Alexander shows off in this album, we cannot fail to mention “Back to the Radio“, the track that opens the entire album.

 “Back to the Radio” is the piece that any songwriter would like to write.
-Recognizable, distinguishable and fresh, it has a catchy melody, an engaging rhythm, the lyrics are easy to relate, and the sound is familiar in its fundamentals, but original in its nuances and accents.
+Recognizable, distinguishable, and fresh, it has a catchy melody, and an engaging rhythm, the lyrics are easy to relate to, and the sound is familiar in its fundamentals but original in its nuances and accents.

 Alexander’s performance further enhances the energy of the song.
 Indeed, to be honest, there is a resounding kind of determination that this artist injects with grace and balance in every single note and pause.

-This is among the best songs of the whole album.
+This is among the best songs on the whole album.

 Written the same day as Michael’s death in 2016, Alexander reflects on a universally relatable question: “What happens when we die?
 How will other people react to our passing?”